Call of Duty: Modern Warfare 2: Retail versions

 Modern Warfare 2 was released in four different retail versions across the PlayStation 3 and Xbox 360 platforms: Standard, Hardened, Veteran, and Prestige.
 The standard version consists of the game and an instructional manual, and is the only version available for the Windows platform.
-The Hardened Edition consists of the game and manual (which are packaged in a steel book case), an art book, and a token that allows one to download Call of Duty Classic, a hi-definition version of the original Call of Duty game, from Xbox Live Arcade or the PlayStation Store (Classic was released individually on December 2, 2009).
+The Hardened Edition consists of the game and manual (which are packaged in a steel book case), an art book, and a token that allows one to download Call of Duty Classic, a high-definition version of the original Call of Duty game, from Xbox Live Arcade or the PlayStation Store (Classic was released individually on December 2, 2009).
 The Prestige Edition contains all the elements of the Hardened Edition as well as a set of fully functioning night vision goggles imprinted with the Modern Warfare 2 logo and a stand modeled after the head of the character "Soap" MacTavish.
 The goggles are powered by five AA batteries and can see up to 50 feet in absolute darkness.

-On September 15, 2009, Activision and Microsoft jointly announced a special, limited Modern Warfare 2 version of the Xbox 360 with a 250 GB hard disk.
-The unit is highlighted by special game product branding and includes two black wireless controllers, a black wired headset, an ethernet cable, a standard definition composite A/V cable, and the standard edition version of the game.
-This is the first Xbox 360 to come with a 250 GB hard drive.
+On September 15, 2009, Activision and Microsoft jointly announced a special, limited Modern Warfare 2 version of the Xbox 360 Elite with a 250 GB hard drive.
+The unit is highlighted by special game product branding and includes two black wireless Xbox 360 controllers, a black wired headset, an ethernet cable, a standard definition composite A/V cable, and a physical copy of the game in the standard version.
+This is the first Xbox 360 console to come with a 250 GB hard drive.
 On September 18, UK and rep of Ireland retailer GAME announced a Veteran Edition of Modern Warfare 2 would be exclusive to rep of Ireland and UK.
-It will come with a 12 inch statue of "Soap" MacTavish with interchangeable arms and weapons and has the same contents as the Hardened Edition.
+It comes with a 12 inch statue of "Soap" MacTavish with interchangeable arms and weapons and has the same contents as the Hardened Edition.
 In September 2009, a Veteran Statue Bundle of Modern Warfare 2 was posted on the EB Games website and is available for all platforms.

 Modern Warfare 2 was ported to the Nintendo DS with the title Call of Duty: Modern Warfare: Mobilized and a different storyline, released on November 10, 2009.
 It was also ported to OS X by Aspyr years after the game's original release.
 This version was released on May 20, 2014, alongside the OS X port for Call of Duty: Modern Warfare 3.
 The Xbox 360 version of Modern Warfare 2 was made backward compatible with the Xbox One on August 28, 2018.